earthtojad/AthanLib/README.md

 - 📅 Compute daily prayer times for any date and location
 - 🧭 Handles latitude, longitude, and timezone offsets
-- ⚙️ Simple API — easy to integrate into any C++ project
+- ⚙️ Simple API, easy to integrate into any C++ project
-- 🪶 Lightweight — no external libraries or dependencies
+- 🪶 Lightweight, no external libraries or dependencies
 - 🧮 Based on well known astronomical conventions used around the world and in many countries

 ---